-Incoming resources, which consist of income from grants, voluntary income, revenue from consultancy services and royalties, has reduced by 36% from the prior year.
-The reduction reflects a decrease in grant income and demonstrates a reduced dependency on voluntary income (i.e. donations) as well as an increase in earned royalty income, showing further steps taken towards financial self-sustainability.
-VALID Nutrition has also reduced outgoing resources by over 50% as a result of continuing strategic control measures.
-The effect on income and expenditure lines has resulted in a surplus on operating activities again this year which is in line with the prior year.
+Incoming resources, which consist of income from grants, voluntary income, revenue from consultancy services and royalties, has reduced by 24% from the prior year.
+The reduction reflects an overall decrease in voluntary and grant income and a decrease in earned royalty income also (due to some market irregularities outside our control); however we are still showing that steps are being taken towards financial self-sustainability.
+VALID Nutrition has also maintained reduced outgoing resources as a result of continuing strategic control measures.
+The effect on income and expenditure lines has resulted in a surplus on operating activities again this year.
 This in turn has allowed us to reduce creditors and further improve our balance sheet position.
-Separately, manufacturing operations in VALID Nutrition Malawi have reported income of over 2,216 million KWACHA which is an increase of 60% on the same period in the prior year, and demonstrates the continued growth and strength of our local partnership.
+Separately, manufacturing operations in VALID Nutrition Malawi have reported income of over 1,051 million KWACHA which is a decrease of 52% on the same period in the prior year (and for reasons mentioned in brackets above).

 VALID Nutrition is striving and nudging closer each year to becoming a self-sustaining social enterprise funded through the sales and marketing of effective low cost nutritional products.
 Key to the model is the complete alignment of revenue generation with social impact.
 In contrast to traditional aid and development organisations, VALID Nutrition does not invest revenue into public fundraising activities, preferring instead the autonomy of basing our competitive advantage on the quality and effectiveness of our products and services.
 As highlighted above, we have several exciting projects underway and in the pipeline.
 However, it will take some time before the full benefits of our work to date filters through to providing sufficient revenue to fully fund VALID Nutrition.
 In the meantime, finding the "bridge" funding required to enable us to continue to pioneer real change in the way that malnutrition is addressed remains a challenge.